PhilipKleemann/PhilipKleemann.github.io/wiki.md

 ---

-## Climate and Ecosystems
+## ☁️ Climate and Ecosystems
 Mount Rainer has said to have its own climate compared to the rest of the state, known as the orographic effect.
 Its climate varies dramatically with elevation.
 The lower part of the mountain is a lush temperate rainforest, however when you go up in elevation it turns into alpine meadows and ice.
 Precipitation levels and extremely high on the west side of the mountain due to the rain shadow effect which is when where the moist clouds get trapped on the west side of the mountain leaving the east side dry.

 ---

 ## Recreation and Mountaineering
 Mount Rainer National Park attracts around 2 million people every year.
-They enjoy activities such as hiking, skiing, wildflower viewing, camping, mountaineering, and more!
-Mount Rainer has so much to offer, however requires skills and permits, although it is a beautiful place it can still be very dangerous.
+They enjoy activities such as:
+- Hiking trails 🥾
+- Skiing 🎿
+- Wildflower viewing 🌸
+- Camping ⛺
+- Mountaineering 🧗

+> **Caution:**
+> Despite its beauty, Mount Rainier requires skills and permits for many activities and can be dangerous for the unprepared!

 ## See also
 - [USGS Geology and History Summary](https://www.usgs.gov/volcanoes/mount-rainier/science/geology-and-history-summary-mount-rainier#overview)